LordHansCapon/cotw-harvest-tracker/readme.md

 # theHunter: Call of the Wild Harvest Tracker

+## **Starting from version 1.18, The Harvest Tracker program modifies your game in memory at runtime.
+Read more about it at the Disclaimer section down below!**

 ## Introduction
 Expansive Worlds' theHunter: Call of the Wild contains a lackluster implementation of harvest tracking in-game.
 This drove me nuts so I made a simple program that keeps track of my harvests (CotW Harvest Tracker) and a viewer program (CotW Harvest Viewer) that allows me to easily view my harvests.